Cochlear implant: History

 André Djourno and Charles Eyriès invented the original cochlear implant in 1957.
-This original design distributed stimulation using a single channel.
+Their design distributed stimulation using a single channel.

 William House also invented a cochlear implant in 1961.
-In 1964, Blair Simmons and Robert J. White implanted a single-channel electrode in a patient's cochlea at Stanford University.
+In 1964, Blair Simmons and Robert L. White implanted a single-channel electrode in a patient's cochlea at Stanford University.
 However, research indicated that these single-channel cochlear implants were of limited usefulness because they cannot stimulate different areas of the cochlea at different times to allow differentiation between low and mid to high frequencies as required for detecting speech.

+The next step in the development of the CI was its clinical trial on a cohort of patients.
+In the late 1960's Robin Michelson and colleague Melvin Bartz construct a cochlear device with biocompatible materials that can be implanted in human patients.
+This system is implanted in 4 patients, and the report of the hearing results represent a watershed for clinically applicable cochlear implants.
+Robin Michelson, Robert Schindler, and Michael Merzenich at the University of California, San Francisco, conducted these experiments in 1970 and 1971.
+Michelson, a clinical pioneer, and Merzenich, a talented basic scientist with a solid foundation in neurophysiology, was an integral element in the development of the UCSF cochlear implant team.
+Michelson was recognized for implanting a single-channel device into a congenitally deaf woman.
+She demonstrated auditory sensations from stimulation, as well as pitch perception for stimulus frequencies less than 600 Hz.
+Unfortunately, This patient had no word recognition.
+His pioneering work was presented, but not well-received at the 1971 annual meeting of the American Otological Society (Michelson, 1971 and Merzenich et al., 1973).
+In 1973, the first international conference on the "electrical stimulation of the acoustic nerve as a treatment for profound sensorineural deafness in man" was organized in San Francisco.

 NASA engineer Adam Kissiah started working in the mid-1970s on what would become the modern cochlear implant.
-Kissiah used his knowledge learned while working as an electronics instrumentation engineer at NASA.
-This work took place over three years, when Kissiah would spend his lunch breaks and evenings in Kennedy's technical library, studying the impact of engineering principles on the inner ear.
+Kissiah used his knowledge learned while working as an electronics instrumentation engineer for NASA.
+This work took place over three years, when Kissiah would spend his lunch breaks and evenings in Kennedy Space Center's technical library, studying the impact of engineering principles on the inner ear.
 In 1977, NASA helped Kissiah obtain a patent for the cochlear implant; Kissiah later sold the patent rights.

 The modern multi-channel cochlear implant was independently developed and commercialized by two separate teams—one led by Graeme Clark in Australia and another by Ingeborg Hochmair and her future husband, Erwin Hochmair in Austria, with the Hochmairs' device first implanted in a person in December 1977 and Clark's in August 1978.